 Slush Pool is democratic in that you can register your preferences about the kind of mining you want your devices to perform, for instance: Bitcoin Core strict rules only.

 The website also has some very useful sections for those who are new to mining.
 This section on mining rewards is particularly helpful as it contains a detailed explanation of how pay-outs are measured by each user's scoring hash rate.
 If you switch from Slush Pool to another, then try to return, your score will drop significantly.

 Pool fees stand at 2% which is a little higher than some of the other pools out there.
-Slush Pool has servers in the US, Europe, Singapore and China.
+Slush Pool has servers in the US, Canada, Europe, Singapore, Japan and China.